5GEVE/iwf-repository/README.md

 ## API documentation

-We can't generate OpenAPI documentation since endpoints are created dynamically by `spring-data-rest` You can graphically navigate the API with the [HAL Explorer](https://github.com/toedter/hal-explorer).
+We can't generate OpenAPI documentation since `spring-data-rest` creates endpoints dynamically.
+You can graphically navigate the API with the [HAL Explorer](https://github.com/toedter/hal-explorer).
 Just visit http://127.0.0.1:8087/ from your browser.

+## Add NFVO credentials

+Credentials to access NFVOs are not included in database initialization scripts.
+Edit and run [add-credentials.sh](add-credentials.sh) to add credentials for an existing NFVO.